-Modifications Of Leaves
+Modification Of Leaves

 The xerophytic plants and plants belonging to the Crassulaceae family have thick and succulent leaves that store water in their tissues.
 The parenchymatous cells of these leaves have large vacuoles filled with hydrophilic colloid.
 This modification helps the plant to resist desiccation.

-Leaf tendrils exist in plants with weak stems, the leaves get modified into thread-like structures called tendrils.
+Leaf tendrils exist in plants with weak stems.
+The leaves get modified into thread-like structures called tendrils.
 These tendrils climb a nearby stick or wall and provide support to the plant.
-For eg., In Lathyrus aphaca the whole leaf is modified into tendrils.
+For eg., In Lathyrus aphaca, the whole leaf is modified into tendrils.
 The upper leaflets of Pisum sativum get modified into tendrils.